cosmos/ibc/README.md

 See [PROCESS.md](PROCESS.md) for a description of the standardization process.

-## Interchain Standards

-All standards in the "draft" stage are listed here in order of their ICS numbers, sorted by category.
+## IBC Quick References

-The subject of most initial interchain standards is the inter-blockchain communication protocol, "IBC":
+The subject of most initial interchain standards is the inter-blockchain communication protocol, "IBC".

+If you're diving in or planning to review specifications, the following are recommended reading:
 - [Design philosophy of IBC](./docs/WHY_IBC.md)
 - [Architectural overview of IBC](./docs/IBC_ARCHITECTURE.md)
 - [IBC specification progress tracking](https://github.com/cosmos/ics/issues/26)

+## Interchain Standards

+All standards in the "draft" stage are listed here in order of their ICS numbers, sorted by category.

 ### Meta